A Veterinarian’s Guide

 Carrier Oils

-Flavouring may be added to any of our CBD oils.
+Flavouring may be added to any of our CBD oils, e.g. chicken, beef, tuna.
 CBD Isolate is odourless and tasteless, however Full Spectrum CBD has a smell and taste so we would recommend adding a flavour to the latter.
-Choose one of our flavouring options and the pharmacy will incorporate it into the compounded oil.
+Choose one of our flavouring options, include it on the script, and the pharmacy will incorporate it into the compounded oil.

 Flavourings